Azure/cloud-scale-data-for-devs-guide/docs/intro-cosmos.md

 ## Massively scalable

 Azure Cosmos DB is horizontally scalable.
-Capacity can be added to increase storage and throughput as needed, scaling from 10s to 100s of millions of requests per second over multiple regions.
+Capacity can be added to increase storage and throughput as needed, scaling from tens to hundreds of millions of requests per second over multiple regions.
 With autoscaling capability, you can trust that Azure Cosmos DB will scale out when needed to accommodate surges in activity.

 Azure Cosmos DB can be configured to scale according to your needs.
-You can manually provision throughput for when you have predictable request traffic.
+You can manually set throughput for when you have predictable request traffic.
 It can also autoscale to a pre-determined maximum throughput.

 While the system is massively scalable, there are quotas around resources such as the maximum storage across all items per partition.
 For more information, see [Azure Cosmos DB service quotas](https://docs.microsoft.com/azure/cosmos-db/concepts-limits).